wireapp/wire-server-deploy/offline/demo-wiab.md

 - **Network**: No interference from UFW or other system specific firewalls, and IP forwarding enabled between network cards.
 Public internet access to download Wire artifacts and Ubuntu packages.
 - **Packages**: Ansible and unzip (or git) installed on the localhost (any machine you have access to)
   - Ansible version: [core 2.16.3] or compatible
+  - Note: The deployment will automatically install additional required packages on the deploy_node (see [Package Installation](#4-package-installation) section).
+You can skip this step using `--skip-tags install_pkgs` if these packages are already installed
 - **Permissions**: Sudo access required for installation on remote_node
 - **Ansible Playbooks**:
   - The `ansible` directory from [wire-server-deploy repository](https://github.com/wireapp/wire-server-deploy)